 - Existing customer orders more than $20 but less than $50 of products in a single order.
 (Medium order, no free shipping)

-Figure 1 shows how these test cases and test scenarios have been organized in PractiTest.
+Figure 1 - Test cases and test scenarios organized in PractiTest

 Things to note:

 - There are multiple conditions that can be varied to achieve various test scenarios.
 This makes it easier to combine conditions with the effect of reducing the number of total test scenarios.

 - There is a structural hierarchy, such as the decomposition of “New Customer” and “Existing Customer”.